 After pressing continue, you’re done.
 At that moment, you’ll be presented with a confirmation.

 The amount you’re selling from one fund and buying into another is based on the prior day’s closing price and is not representative of the final trade.
 Hence, the asterisk.

 The next day, you can log in to see the true value of the paper loss you tax loss harvested.

 The loss more than doubled in size from an estimated $283.37 to the actual $637.97.
 I had a pretty good idea this would be the case, as the stock market was down big late in the trading day when I set up this exchange.

 A day or two later, I received a confirmation of the trade, which is essentially the same information you see above in a different format, but with the closing price on the day you made the exchange, representing the true value of the paper loss.

 Under “Notes:” I am told that Vanguard won’t let me buy back into this fund in the next 30 days to comply with their frequent-trading policy.
 That’s a good thing — the last thing I want to do is buy more VTSAX and create a wash sale.
 Vanguard is protecting me from making a bonehead move, and I appreciate that.

 Tax Loss Harvesting Summary

 That’s all there is to it.
 Sell lot(s) that have lost money, buy something similar that’s not the same, and you’ll receive a 1099-B from your brokerage reporting a year’s worth of TLH efforts.
-Here’s an excerpt of my Vanguard 1099-B from 2016 showing a total of $45,449.15 in losses.
-Most were short-term losses, with the final $6,212.57 being a long-term loss.
+Below is an excerpt of my Vanguard 1099-B from 2016 showing a total of $45,449.15 in short-term losses and $6,212.57 in long-term losses.

 As daunting as the concept may at first seem, tax loss harvesting is not a difficult task.
 I hope I’ve made the benefits clear and the process approachable.